 Educators who are responsible for identification of ELs should work closely with the special education teachers of these students.
 It is recommended that in addition to the Home Language Survey, the special education teacher of the student gather additional information about the student's communication skills in the first language to aid in the identification process.
 The OPI is available to assist districts in creating an individualized EL identification process for students who may be difficult to screen with the standard screening tools because of communication issues.
-To learn more about the characteristics of ELs with significant cognitive disabilities, the following report from the WIDA consortium and the ALTELLA project is available: Characteristics Questionnaire.
+To learn more about the characteristics of ELs with significant cognitive disabilities, the following report from the WIDA consortium and the ALTELLA project is available: Learners with Significant Cognitive Disabilities: Findings from the Individual Characteristics Questionnaire.